pasperry6/570BERT/README.md

 And the blog from where the code is associated is here: https://neptune.ai/blog/how-to-code-bert-using-pytorch-tutorial

 b) Which code files have been modified and how they have been modified The whole notebook has been modified in the following ways:
+1. The whole data setup for the datasets is my own code (cells 1-4)
+2. Parsing the data had to be modified to accomidate different datasets (cell 6)
+3.
+4. The last cell has been completely modified to display the information that I want, and it calculates accuracy over the whole dataset.

 c) Which code files are the student's original code:
 None.
 Since there is just one file, and it is completely modified from the original.